xamarin/mac-samples/ImageKitDemoStep1/README.md

 ImageKit Demo
 =============

-Simple demo to exercise ImageKit's ImageBrowserView.
+Simple demo to exercise ImageKit's `ImageBrowserView`.

 While it is largely unrecognizable from the source, this code was inspired by and modeled after step 1 of Apple's ImageKit Demo.

 This demo illustrates:

-* IKImageBrowserView
+* IKImageBrowserView.
-* IKImageBrowserDataSource
+* IKImageBrowserDataSource.
-* IKImageBrowserItem
+* IKImageBrowserItem.
-* drag and drop support
+* Drag and drop support.

 Instructions
 ------------